Ayope/Learning-repo/README.md

-#Demo
+# Demo

-this is my first README.md file (btw HI future me reading this).
+This is my first README.md file (btw Hi future me reading this).